-Armed with clarity on specific bottlenecks curbing the assimilation of connected technologies in their unique context, Bangladesh’s manufacturing leaders have an actionable roadmap.
+Armed with clarity on specific bottlenecks curbing the assimilation of connected technologies in their unique context, Bangladeshi manufacturing leaders have an actionable roadmap.
 They can direct interventions toward tackling the identified impediments using inputs from methodical academic inquiry and data-based analytics.
-The insights distilled in this study should thereby expedite the adoption of the Internet of Things to unlock efficiency gains, visibility, and competitive edge for the sector.
-This aligns well with Vision 2041 goals around digital transformation and private sector-led economic growth.
+The insights distilled in this study should thereby expedite the adoption of the IoT to unlock efficiency gains, visibility, and competitive edge for the sector.
+This aligns well with Vision 2041's digital transformation goals and private sector-led economic growth.